 DTp Type 1 Granular sub-base

 The name refers to Dept. of Transport specifications.
 The full title is "Type 1 granular sub-base to the Department of Transport Specification for Highway Works" It is still referred to as MOT1 (the old Ministry of Transport) or even the more inaccurate "40mm to dust".
-In Ireland it is usually known as "803", a name derived from the fact that the full specification is to be found in clause 803 of the National Roads Authority's Specification for Road Works - can you spot a trend here?
+In Ireland it is usually known as "804", a name derived from the fact that the full specification is to be found in clause 804 of the National Roads Authority's Specification for Road Works.

 Here's a calculator that calculates the quantity of granular material required to cover a known area at any given thickness.